ERS Georgia State Employees' Pension and Savings Plan (GSEPS)

 What is GSEPS?

-GSEPS is a combination Defined Benefit/ 401(k) plan.
+GSEPS is a combination Defined Benefit (pension) and 401(k) plan.

-GSEPS is a combination of a defined benefit (DB) and defined contribution (401K) plan.
+GSEPS is a combination of a defined benefit, or pension plan, with an employer-matching defined contribution (401k) plan.
 Contributions are as follows:

 GSEPS members are required to contribute 1.25% of their earnable compensation to the plan.